fokalview/VR-Data-V2/README.md

 - Session duration
 - Demographic patterns

-The trees and supporting visuals make it easier to compare comfort and usage across headsets without losing context.
+These views support comparisons of comfort and usage behavior across headsets and feed directly into the headset focused research questions.

 ---